wohaco/despace/venus.md

       1. **[DAVINCI](davinci.md)** (…).
 To take the photos of the planet’s ridged terrain — “tessera” to explore its origin & tectonic, volcanic, & weathering history.
       1. **[EnVision](envision.md)** (…).
 To image faults, stratigraphy & weathering, to identify structural relationships & geological history.
 To investigate past geologic processes, to analyze the gravity field together with the topography gives insights on the lithospheric & crustal structure, allowing to better understand Venus geological evolution.
       1. **[Venus Flagship Mission](venus_flagship_mission.md)** (…).
 The ability to analyze both rocks & soils & to drill to depths within pristine rocks holds the key to past changes in atmo conditions, volcanism, climate.
       1. **[Venus Mobile Explorer](venus_mobile_explorer.md)** (…).
-As the SC floats (~3 km above the surface) between the 2 surface sites, it offers new, high spatial resolution, views of the surface at (near)IR.
+As the SC floats (~3 ㎞ above the surface) between the 2 surface sites, it offers new, high spatial resolution, views of the surface at (near)IR.
 This will provide insights into the processes that have contributed to the surface evolution.
       1. **[VERITAS](veritas.md)** (…).
 The combination of surface topography & image data would provide knowledge of Venus tectonic & impact history, the timing & mechanisms of volcanic resurfacing, & the mantle processes responsible for them.

 <p style="page-break-after:always"> </p>